By Maja ?arni and Špela Košak

 Case Law of the Supreme Court and the Higher Courts (in Slovene only)

 GV IN - Slovenian Business Intelligence - It is more a business than a law database, but useful when dealing with legal facts affecting companies.
 It has the most complete business coverage in the country for the last 10 years.
-Information is daily updated.
+Information are daily updated.

-Although most publishers publish legal literature among the other literature, there are several more or less specialized legal publishers in Slovene (most of the web pages are not accessible in English yet):
+Although the most publishers publish legal literature among the other literature, there are several more or less specialized legal publishers in Slovene (most of the web pages are not accessible in English yet):

 Dunajska cesta 5,

 ?asopisno in založniško podjetje, d.o.o.